Covid-19 coronavirus: Prime Minister Jacinda Ardern to unveil new level 2 details today

 * Latest developments and essential information

-New Zealand will today get a more detailed update on what the country will look like when it transitions into alert level 2, as early as next week.
+New Zealand will today receive a more detailed update on what the country will look like when it transitions into alert level 2, as early as next week.

-Cabinet will make its decisions as to whether the country is ready to move from level 3 on Monday.
+Cabinet will make its decision as to whether the country is ready to move from level 3 on Monday.
 But today, Prime Minister Jacinda Ardern will reveal new level 2 details in an attempt to give people and businesses clarity around the next step.

+The current advice, which is subject to change today, says gatherings of up to 100 people indoors, and 500 outdoors, will be allowed – as long as there are contact-tracing abilities.

+Public venues, such as cafés and shops, can open under that advice and most schools will be allowed to reopen, as long as there is 1m physical distancing.

 READ MORE: